medhatnar/music_collection/README.md

 * You can pass any filter as long you prepend it with `show `

 Downside to this approach:
 * The code in `music.js` gets to be a bit clunkier in order to make it more dynamic.
-Nothing that isn't too huge to parse through but definitley not as straightforward to build up on without context unlike Solution 1.
+Nothing that isn't too huge to parse through but definitley not as straightforward to build up on without context, like Solution 1.
 Otherwise though, this solution is definitley more powerful!